t6nislille/BarberShop/README.md

 ### Prerequisits
 What you will need to install the software and how to install them:

-- Web browses (Chrome, Firefox, etc.)
+- Web browsers (Chrome, Firefox, etc.)
+- XAMPP

 ### Installing